crankin/kingjoe/content/journal/29-march-2023-pm.md

 The other day Rodney brought over a plate of warm taro, that I may enjoy it at my leisure.
 Angus brought over a couple bunches of small bananas, how they are grown over on Fanning Island, each maybe four inches long.
 The day I  first saw Angus arriving back to this island, having been on the other islands of Tabueran and Teraina with his family, to perform dental work, I had seen him carrying a small stalk of green bananas.

 The kindness and generosity of Rodney, Peter, Angus, may well be hospitality towards a stranger, interested in their culture.
-But i’m sure it’s a cultural thing and they do it with each other.
+But I’m sure it’s a cultural thing and they do it with each other.

 Then there is the copra.
 Rodney pays workers who come in from the bush on the far southern side of the island, near “Algeria,” where they live outside the law, $1.50 per kilo.
-In turn, after he dries the copra, the halved nuts, in his yard for several days, he and his wife bag it, then bring it to the weigh station where they will get four dollars per kilo, for the dried product.
+In turn, after he dries the copra, the halved nuts, in his yard for several days, he and his wife bag it, then bring it to the weigh station where they will get $4 per kilo, for the dried product.

 Everywhere I have been on the island, I have found people drying copra in their yards.
 For some, it’s the only source of income.
 They dry it on sheets of plastic, tarps, or plywood, or the traditional way, on woven coconut-frond mats.
 Rodney is a government worker, a civil servant, yet he, like everybody else has his hand in on the action.

 My hands smell wonderful, and my skin feels wonderful, having helped bag more than a dozen sacks of copra.
 The dried flesh has a rich, sweet, oily, deep coconut aroma, and it’s wonderful.

 Fish and coconuts.
 Crucial to so many on this island.
 It’s what my grandfather lived on, just as these people do.
 Were it not for coconuts, my grandfather never would’ve had any reason to be here.

 I am here because of coconuts.